Do Productized Services Really Work?

-If you’re not already productizing your services, you’re probably curious as to whether or not productized services will work for you.
+If you’re not already productizing your services, you’re probably curious whether productized services will work for you.
 You’ve heard the tales of scaling by productizing offerings, and the idea sounds enticing.
 But like any reasonable service provider, you want more information.

 We appreciate skepticism, and we understand how restructuring your offerings is a big change.
-However, if you do decide to productize your services, we want you to know our software makes the conversion and management of your productized services easier.
+However, if you do decide to productize your services, we want you to know our productized service software makes the conversion and management of your agency easier.

 In this article, we’ll discuss several key aspects of making your productized service work for you with SPP.